redhat-adsa/HowWeEnable/workshops/git_101/04-merge-conflicts.md

 ## Create and Fix a Merge Conflict

-1. For this exercise create a new directory called merge-test in your home directory.
+1. For this exercise, create a new directory called `merge-test` in your home directory.

     ```shell
     cd ~